eldiankyo/cc-chatgpt/README.md

 ## Introduction

-ChatGPT program to the ComputerCraft mod (Minecraft).
+ChatGPT program for the ComputerCraft mod in Minecraft.

-In CC there are Lua script files, and the mod uses the HTTP API to communicate with programs which are outside of Minecraft.
+CC programs (Lua scripts) can connect with programs outside Minecraft using the HTTP API.
-Therefore I wrote a local "server" (server.py) in Python which handles the HTTP requests and returns the response from ChatGPT into the game.
+Therefore I wrote a local Python server, which handles HTTP requests, talks to ChatGPT, and brings the ChatGPT responses back into the game.

 ## Prerequisites

 - OpenAI API key
-- Python
+- Python installed
-- Python modules:
+- Python modules installed: Flask, Dotenv, OpenAI
-  - flask
-  - dotenv
-  - openai

 ## Installation